ilswh/doggycafe/README.md

 1. Realize that I haven't saved changes.
 Click save on each file and git add, commit and push after each.
 Now the picture in menu works.
 Not the others.
 2. Add id="footer" to the section in footer and copy-paste background color from id="social-media" to id="footer.
 Does not work.
 3. Add text-decoration: none; color: black to body.
 Does not work.

+Try to push down footer with, flex: 0; on footer and flex: 1; on main.
+Does not work.
+So I rehearse and read --> https://css-tricks.com/snippets/css/a-guide-to-flexbox/